Zip Code: 94501

 That very well may be.
 If you are from San Francisco, like our friend, think of Temescal as similar to the Valencia Street corridor: cool restaurants, fascinating boutiques and galleries, vibrant culture, a dizzyingly diverse group of people, and just a lot of fun.

 Temescal radiates out from the intersection of Telegraph and 51st Street in North Oakland, just south of the Berkeley border.
 Right at that corner is Bakesale Betty, one of the eateries most associated with the recent Temescal revival.
 Perhaps it was their sinfully delicious fried chicken sandwich that started the revolution?
-If the line is too long, try the lines at Dona Tomas, Pizzaiolo or Genova Deli before they those lines get too long.
+If the line is too long, try the lines at Dona Tomas, Pizzaiolo or Genova Deli before those lines get too long.
 Not in the mood for food?
 Check out the recently renovated Studio One Arts Center.
 A great way to sample the neighborhood is at the annual Temescal Street Fair each June.

 The neighborhood originally sprang up around the Temescal Creek in the mid twentieth century, when it evolved from a working class Italian neighborhood into the eclectic celebration of diversity and culture that it is today.
 Maybe this is why This Old House just called Temescal one of the best “old house” neighborhoods in the country!
 Because of its background, the area is populated with adorable single-family bungalows, mostly in the Craftsman style.
 Due to its close proximity to Rockridge, Berkeley and BART, the Temescal neighborhood has held its real estate values well.